 A Summary of the Steps in The Muffin Method

 - Have all wet ingredients at room temp.
 Not the creaming method’s magical 68 degrees, F, because you’re not worried about the butter’s remaining plastic–it’s already melted.
 By room temperature, I’m talking probably 70-72 degrees, F.

 - Fold gently.
 Stop before you think you’re finished.

 - Let the batter sit (baking powder only).

 Shop The Muffin Method

 You don’t need a lot of expensive equipment to make muffins.
 Here are my recommendations.
-Thank you for supporting PCO by shopping through my affiliate links.

 You need a nice large bowl.
 It’s easier to fold ingredients together with a large bowl and a large spatula.
 You’ll also need a muffin tin or two, either standard or jumbo.
 And these parchment muffin liners (pictured at the top of this post) make even a simple muffin look elegant.